- Opera on Demand (3/6/2019)

 … and its not only the coloratura but the beautiful warmth of the voice

-I have included links to the operas mentioned (some even with the right singer) – Enjoy !!
+I have included links to the operas mentioned (some even with the right singer and location) – Enjoy !!

 - Cecilia Bartoli 30 years on stage at Zurich Opera